 The University is organised into about 140 different departments, each of which recruits its own staff.
 Permanent academic posts usually have a ‘joint’ post in a College and in the Faculty, but there will also be posts (often, but not exclusively, research-only or teaching-only) that are based in either a College or a Faculty/Department.
 Colleges arrange their own recruitment and will advertise vacancies on their own websites, although many will also place vacancies on the main university website at:

-The following vacancies are primarily in the Faculty of Medieval and Modern Languages, which is based at 41 Wellington Square.
+The following vacancies are primarily in the Faculty of Medieval and Modern Languages, which is based at 41 and 47 Wellington Square.

 The University is an Equal Opportunity Employer and committed to valuing diversity.

 The Faculty of Medieval and Modern Languages is seeking to appoint a Departmental Lecturer in Modern Spanish Studies from 01 September 2023 until 31 August 2024.

 The successful candidate will contribute to the teaching of Modern Spanish Studies within the Sub-Faculty of Spanish by offering 16 hours of lectures or seminars over the academic year.
 They will also be responsible during Full Term for providing approximately 8 contact hours a week of undergraduate tuition in Spanish literature and translation.
 A proportion of the tutorial teaching will be dedicated to Lady Margaret Hall and Somerville College, but the specialist elements of the teaching will be distributed across Colleges.